Alisa Vainio

-Alisa Pauliina Vainio (born 16 November 1997) is a Finnish long-distance runner.
-She won bronze at the 2015 European Athletics Junior Championships in 3,000m steeplechase.
+Vainio won bronze at the 2015 European Athletics Junior Championships in 3,000m steeplechase.
 She has two Finnish championships from 10,000m (2015 and 2018) and one from the marathon (2018).
-Vainio also has two world championship bronze-medals from Bandy (Irkutsk 2012 and Lappeenranta 2014).
+At the 2025 World Athletics Championships women's marathon in Tokyo, Vainio finished fifth as the best European athlete.
+Vainio also has two world championship bronze-medals from bandy at the Irkutsk 2012 and Lappeenranta 2014.